rebelsky/sams-assorted-musings-reflections/governance-tenure-2020-01-19.md

 **_Postscript_**: I look forward to the release of Joe Wall's _History of Grinnell in the 20th Century_ so that I can better understand the issues raised in the prior postscript.
+I believe I'll also learn some things about the inclusion of students on committees.

 ---